ToniLMM/Robotica_Servicios/README.md

 The green robot represents the real position.
 The blue robot represents the position from the odometry (with noise).
 The red robot represents the user estimated position.

+### AprilTag Detection

+AprilTags are binary fiducial markers designed for robust detection and pose estimation.
+Each tag has a unique ID and known position in the environment.
+Detecting a tag allows the robot to reference a fixed point in space to determine its own pose.

+1. Capture the image: The robot’s camera captures a frame.

+2. Convert to grayscale: Color information is not needed, so the image is converted to grayscale to simplify processing:

+<pre><code class="language-python">
+image = HAL.getImage()
+gray = cv2.cvtColor(image, cv2.COLOR_BGR2GRAY)
+</code></pre>

+3. Detect tags: Using pyapriltags, the system identifies any visible tags:

+<pre><code class="language-python">
+results = detector.detect(gray)
+</code></pre>

+4. Visualize the tags: For each detected tag, we draw its bounding box and center point on the image for better debugging and visualization:

+<pre><code class="language-python">
+cv2.line(image, ptA, ptB, (0, 255, 255), 2)
+cv2.circle(image, (cX, cY), 5, (0, 0, 255), -1)
+</code></pre>

+5. Select the closest tag: To estimate the robot’s pose accurately, the tag that appears largest in the image (closest to the robot) is used.

+### Navigation

+This is a pseudo-random simple implementation, where the robot has 2 differnt states:

+- STATE_SEARCHING: when no tags are detected, the robot rotates in place to scan its surroundings.

+- STATE_NAVIGATING: commands random values between -1 and 1 for the angular velocity and between 0.5 and 1.0 for the linear velocity when the tag is detected

+### Transformations and rotations

 ### Final video

 https://github.com/user-attachments/assets/60156681-0c5c-440b-9164-6631906eacab